ibcn-cloudlet/dianne-examples/dianne.examples.rl.ale/README.md

 # Deep Q Learning on Arcade Learning Environment

 Deep Q Learning was presented by Mnih et al. [1] to learn an AI to play Atari games.
 This type of reinforcement learning is supported out of the box in DIANNE.

+Note: training a deep Q network for playing Atari games requires quite some compute power and time.
+To get started with deep reinforcement learning, take a look at the [OpenAI gym example](../dianne.examples.rl.gym/README.md).

 ## Starting DIANNE runtime